Georgia law actually imposes two deadlines on injured workers. These are the notice of injury and the statute of limitations. Here’s how they work:

 There are many other exceptions and unique situations that can change the amount of time a worker has to bring a claim.
 So it’s always best to contact a lawyer right away to make sure you are following all of the necessary steps to preserve your claim and protect your rights.

-How Long Does it Take to Get Workers’ Compensation Benefits?
+How Long Does It Take to Get Workers’ Compensation Benefits?

 Workers’ compensation benefits are very helpful, but they are most needed right after an injury, when you are out of work and unable to earn income.
 Likewise, many healthcare providers will not bill your health insurance if they know your injury is work-related.